Kuldiga Castle: 18th century: the destruction

-At the beginning of 1701 approaching the danger of Great Northern War the regent of Kurzeme and the later duke Ferdinand Kettler ordered all the luxuries, furniture and wallpaper from Kuldīga castle to be supplied to Mēmele (Klaipėda), this was done so in June of the same year in 18 large carts accompanied by three ducal guards.
+At the beginning of 1701 approaching the danger of Great Northern War the regent of Kurzeme and the later duke Ferdinand Kettler ordered all the luxuries, furniture and wallpaper from Kuldīga castle to be moved to Mēmele (now Klaipėda), this was done so in June of the same year in 18 large carts accompanied by three ducal guards.
 From Mēmele, Duke Ferdinand went to Danzig (now Gdańsk), where he stayed until 1738.
-It is possible that somewhere in Poland or Germany the remains of the ancient glory of Kuldiga Castle are still stored.
+It is possible that the remains of the ancient glory of Kuldīga Castle are still stored somewhere in Poland or Germany.

 On August 22, Swedish Chief Lieutenant Rotlieb settled in the castle with 450 dragoons.
-Everything that had not yet been taken away was looted by the Swedes, and so thoroughly that King Charles XII, who 1702.
-From 17 to 27 January, he stayed in Kuldiga, could not settle in the castle, but moved into the later mayor Stafenhagen house on Baznīcas Street.
+Everything that had not yet been taken away was looted by the Swedes, and so thoroughly that King Charles XII, who stayed in Kuldīga in 1702 from 17 to 27 January could not settle in the castle, but moved into the later mayor Stafenhagen house on Baznīcas Street.

-Occupied castle until 1707. was inhabited by Swedish officers.
+Until 1707 the occupied castle was inhabited by Swedish officers.
 1708 and 1709.
-Russian soldiers also destroyed and looted to such an extent that most of the castle after that was uninhabitable.
-Some of the furniture was taken into storage by the owners of Kuldiga.
-1711.
-The Duchy 's government ordered the surviving objects to be placed in a locked room on the third floor opposite the duke' s apartments.
+Russian soldiers also destroyed and looted to such an extent that most of the castle was uninhabitable after.
+Some of the furniture was taken into storage by the owners of Kuldīga.
+In 1711 the Duchy 's government ordered the surviving objects to be placed in a locked room on the third floor opposite the duke's apartments.

-After the Great Northern War, the castle was no longer inhabited and began to collapse.
 Kuldīga Castle suffered the same fate as most of the medieval castles of Kurzeme after the Great Northern War.
-Although the damage of the war was not great, the castles, which were not needed by the duke living abroad or the nobles of Kurzeme, were not inhabited and repaired.
+The castle was no longer inhabited and began to collapse.
+Although the damage of the war was not great, the castles which were not needed by the duke living abroad or the nobles of Kurzeme, were not repaired.
 What had not been destroyed by the enemies was destroyed in a short time by rain, frost and mold.
 Abandoned castles, which were located near larger settlements, were not very lucky - the inhabitants used them as quarries.

 The superintendent moved with his chancellery to a house in the city.
 The castle mill collapsed the fastest.
-On 15 August 1713, Duke Ferdinand Kettler ordered them to be offered to the housekeepers of Kuldiga for rent, but due to the poor condition of the mill, no one wanted it.
+On 15 August 1713, Duke Ferdinand Kettler ordered them to be offered to the housekeepers of Kuldīga for rent, but due to the poor condition of the mill, no one wanted it.